pedro-moreira-ibm/bob-workshop/lab1/README.md

 - Understand errors
 - Learn best practices

+#### 🛠️ Advanced Mode
+**When to use**: Complex development tasks requiring full tool access
+- Handle advanced coding workflows
+- Use MCP tools
+- Combine reading, editing, and command execution
+- Work without tool restrictions

+#### 🔀 Orchestrator Mode
+**When to use**: Complex and multi-step projects requiring coordination
+- Break down large tasks into subtasks
+- Coordinate work
+- Manage workflows
+- Route planning, coding, and Q&A to the right mode

 > **🎯 Bob Differentiator: [Customizable Modes](https://bob.ibm.com/docs/ide/configuration/custom-modes)**

 Bob's mode system is one of its key differentiators.
 Bob allows you to create custom modes tailored to your team's specific workflows.